 The First Meditation

-Meditation, when I first began writing this article, was still seen as a somewhat esoteric practice, reserved for monks, hippies and folks who believe in guardian angels and higher beings.
-In the intervening years, those stereotypes have given way to a relatively broad acceptance, though meditation is still not typically thought of as something that all of us might do, quite naturally and spontaneously.
+But those stereotypes have given way to a relatively broad acceptance, though meditation is still not thought of as something that everyone does, naturally and spontaneously.
 However, it certainly can be.

 If you’ve ever sat entranced by the flickering flames of a campfire, drifted off into a peaceful sleep as you listened to rain pattering on the roof, lost yourself in music, or found yourself in a trance while running, swimming or dancing, then you’ve meditated (or at the very least, accessed a meditative state of mind).

-Indeed, if you’ve drifted off into a reverie while watching TV or reading a book, you might even call this meditation (though no doubt many meditation teachers would be horrified at this assertion).
-In this sense, meditation is not anything that needs to be taught, nor a skill that you need to develop or a technique you need to apply.
+Indeed, if you’ve drifted off into a reverie while watching TV or reading a book, you might even call this meditation.
+In this sense, meditation is not something that needs to be taught, nor a skill that you need to develop or a technique you need to apply.
 It’s just one of many states of mind available to all.

 You might remember this kind of state from your childhood, when you were able to happily play in the dirt with nothing more entertaining than a pebble.
 Or you might recognize such meditative states in your pets.
 (Cats often seem to embody that supremely alert and yet relaxed kind of awareness that those engaged in formal meditation practice seek to maintain.)
 Perhaps then, Adam and Eve were the first meditators?
 Or maybe it was Australopithecus, roaming around the African savannah?